Simulation Based Composite Likelihood: Simulation based composite likelihood: assumptions and proofs

 \begin{proof} The proof follows from Proposition \ref{prop:log_bound} with the convention $0\log(0)=0$ and $0 \log(0 \slash 0)=0$.
 Notice that whenever $p(x)=0$ we have $0\log(0)$ and whenever $\tilde{p}(x)=0$ we have $0\log(0 \slash 0)$ from absolute continuity, hence following the convention we can safely remove those $x$'s from the sum and apply our proposition (apply Proposition \ref{prop:log_bound} with $x=p(x)$ and $y=\tilde{p}(x) \in (0,1]$).
 The bound follows from:

 \end{proof}

 We now provide the full proof of Theorem 1.
 We start by proving absolute continuity and so the validity of the KL computation.
 We then move to the Data processing inequality which we use to switch from a KL between $ p (y_{[T]}^n )$ and $\tilde{p} (y_{[T]}^n )$ to a KL between $ p (x_{[0:T]}, y_{[T]}^n )$ and $\tilde{p} (x_{[0:T]}, y_{[T]}^n )$.
-After some reformulation of the quanties we are able to apply Jensen inequality and Corollary \ref{corol:general_KL_bound} which gives us a bound in term of transition kernel difference and ratios.
-The final step is then the application of the assumptions along with recognising the definitio of the variance.
+After some reformulation of the quantities, we can apply Jensen inequality and Corollary \ref{corol:general_KL_bound} which gives us a bound in terms of transition kernel difference and ratios.
+The final step is then the application of the assumptions along with recognizing the definition of the variance.

 \begin{proof}[proof of Theorem 1] Remark that we want to compute the KL-divergence between: \begin{itemize} \item $p(y_{[T]}^n ) = \sum_{x_{[0:T]}} p(x_{[0:T]}^{\setminus n} ) p(x_{[0:T]}^{n}|x_{[0:T]}^{\setminus n} ) \prod_{t \in [T]} p(y_t^n|x_t^n )$; \item $\tilde{p}(y_{[T]}^n ) = \sum_{x_{[0:T]}} p(x_{[0:T]}^{\setminus n} ) p(x_0^{n}| \theta) \prod_{t \in [T]} p(x_t^n|x_{t-1} ) p(y_t^n|x_t^n )$; \end{itemize} hence the first step is to prove that $p(y^n_{[T]} )$ is absolutely continuous with respect to $\tilde{p}(y^n_{[T]} )$, and so for a fixed $y_{[T]}^n$ we have $\tilde{p}(y^n_{[T]} )=0$ implies $p(y^n_{[T]} )=0$, this is necessary to ensure that the KL divergence is well-defined.
 Note that we have $\tilde{p}(y^n_{[T]} )=0$ if and only if for any $x_{[0:T]}$: \begin{enumerate} \item $p(x_{[0:T]}^{\setminus n} )=0$ or \slash and, \item $p(x_0^{n}| \theta) \prod_{t \in [T]} p(x_t^n|x_{t-1} )=0$ or \slash and, \item $\prod_{t \in [T]} p(y_t^n|x_t^n )=0$. \end{enumerate} We can observe that conditions 1. and 3. implies also $p(y^n_{[T]} )=0$, so it is enough to prove that 2. implies $p(y^n_{[T]} )=0$ to ensure absolute continuity.
 Consider $p(x_{[0:T]}^n|x_{[0:T]}^{\setminus n},\theta)$, given that from \eqref{eq:recursive_conditional_joint} we have: